campusrover/robot_services/README.md

 ## Launch

-to launch, use `roslaunch unity_bridge bridge.launch`.
+to launch, use `roslaunch robot_services bridge.launch`.
 By default this launches using the launch file command.launch.
-To use patrol.launch instead, use `roslaunch unity_bridge bridge.launch mode:=patrol`
+To use patrol.launch instead, use `roslaunch robot_services bridge.launch mode:=patrol`

-Use `roslaunch unity_bridge test.launch` to test the map bridge on any map.
+Use `roslaunch robot_services test.launch` to test the map bridge on any map.
 A few samples are included in this repo and the performance is logged in test.launch. the python module Pillow is required for test.launch.